Maintenance Performance Plays a Vital Role In the Overall Productivity of Pharmaceutical Manufacturing

 With unplanned downtime, there will of course be a loss of productivity, which can lead to a loss of customer trust.
 With pharmaceutical plants, downtime or maintenance performance issues can lead to drug shortages.
 It has been reported that 23% of drug shortages are caused by manufacturing issues.

-One way to prevent downtime and maintenance performance issues is to spend more time on adequate training of maintenance staff.
 Of all the unscheduled equipment downtime, operator error causes 18% of it, according to Plant Engineering.
 When staff and contractors are trained properly, it is less likely that there will be detrimental errors and mistakes that can cost hundreds of thousands of dollars.

 So what is the key to preventing costly downtime as well as tragic contaminations in pharmaceutical plants?
 Maintenance performance improvement.
 One of the most important things that all maintenance departments should implement is working on preventive maintenance.
 On average, businesses will spend 80% of their time responding to maintenance issues that come up as opposed to preventing them (eMaint).
 According to Mintek, if a company focuses on preventive maintenance as opposed to reactive maintenance, they can save 12-18%.
 In addition, preventive maintenance can also decrease machine downtime by 30-50% and increase the life of a machine by 20-40%, according to McKinsey.